Out of State Drivers and DUI

 Charges for the offense that Ohio statutes call operating a vehicle while intoxicated (OVI) are prosecuted in Ohio.
 The case is heard in criminal court, and the defendant must appear in person for an arraignment even if he or she does not contest the charge.

-Hiring a Columbus drunk driving attorney can help a suspect avoid the standard penalties for a first-time DUI/OVI conviction in Ohio, which include
+Hiring a Columbus out of state OVI lawyer can help a suspect avoid the standard penalties for a first-time DUI/OVI conviction in Ohio, which include

 • Three days in jail or completion of a 72 hour in-person Driver Intervention Program